Clinical Depression - When It’s More Than Just Feeling Down

 Whilst it is difficult to say exactly what causes clinical depression, there are a number of risk factors which can be linked to the development of the illness.
 It usually results from a combination of a predisposition to depression and life choices and events.

 Statistics show that women are twice as likely to be clinically depressed as men are, although in children males and females are affected at the same rate.
 One argument is that this is due to female hormones, yet it has also been suggested that women are simply more likely to report depression and seek help whilst men may feel too embarrassed.
 Statistics suggest that in both genders clinical depression is most common in those aged 25-44.

 However, depression can affect any person of any age and statistics should not be taken as absolute fact.
 Relationships also factor in, with statistics showing that clinical depression is least common in those who are married, and more common in those who are divorced.

 Depression can run in families, suggesting that there may be a genetic predisposition to the illness.
-However, that does not mean that if a parent or relative suffers from depression, then you will automatically suffer from it too, as it is a complex illness most likely linked to a combination of genes and not just one.
+However, that does not mean that if a parent or relative has depression, then you will automatically become depressed too, as it is a complex illness most likely linked to a combination of genes and not just one.
 Whilst an abundance of research has been conducted into this, the genetic influence is still uncertain.
 Personality traits including introversion and neuroticism can also predispose some individuals to clinical depression, and the following characteristics are also related:

 - Tendency to worry a lot